Abhinaba925/Abhinaba925/README.md

 <hr style="border: 1px solid #30363d;">

 ### 📝 Publications
-* **Symbol detection in a MIMO wireless communication system using a FeFET-coupled CMOS ring oscillator array**[cite: 59].
+* **Symbol detection in a MIMO wireless communication system using a FeFET-coupled CMOS ring oscillator array**.
-  * *Neuromorphic Computing and Engineering, 6 (014020), 2026*[cite: 60].
+  * *Neuromorphic Computing and Engineering, 6 (014020), 2026*.
-* **Experimental Investigation of the Atmospheric Turbulence Effects on FSO Communication Systems**[cite: 61].
+* **Experimental Investigation of the Atmospheric Turbulence Effects on FSO Communication Systems**.
-  * *IEEE International Conference on Advanced Networks and Telecommunications Systems (ANTS), 2023*[cite: 62].
+  * *IEEE International Conference on Advanced Networks and Telecommunications Systems (ANTS), 2023*.

 <hr style="border: 1px solid #30363d;">

 ### 🎓 My Academic & Professional Journey
 My journey has been about building a multidisciplinary foundation to tackle complex problems at their core.

-* ⚛️ **Foundation in First Principles (BS-MS Physics, IISER Kolkata):** Modeled the fundamental laws of nature, specializing in Physics before gravitating toward Mathematics and Machine Learning[cite: 7].
+* ⚛️ **Foundation in First Principles (BS-MS Physics, IISER Kolkata):** Modeled the fundamental laws of nature, specializing in Physics before gravitating toward Mathematics and Machine Learning.
-* 📡 **Engineering Real-World Data Channels (M.Tech, IIT Delhi):** Designed and built a Free-Space Optical (FSO) communication link from the ground up[cite: 6].
+* 📡 **Engineering Real-World Data Channels (M.Tech, IIT Delhi):** Designed and built a Free-Space Optical (FSO) communication link from the ground up.
 It was an amazing experience to build something from scratch and make it work.
-Published and presented my findings at IEEE ANTS[cite: 61, 62, 71].
+Published and presented my findings at IEEE ANTS.
-* 💡 **Advanced Research (CMInDS, IIT Bombay):** Joined the Centre for Machine Intelligence and Data Sciences as Research Staff, diving deep into combinatorial optimization, AI, and Quantum Computing[cite: 16, 18, 21].
+* 💡 **Advanced Research (CMInDS, IIT Bombay):** Joined the Centre for Machine Intelligence and Data Sciences as Research Staff, diving deep into combinatorial optimization, AI, and Quantum Computing.
-* 🏆 **National Achievements:** Secured CSIR-NET (JRF) in Physics with an AIR of 90, and qualified GATE in both Mathematics (AIR 278) and Physics (AIR 333)[cite: 64, 65].
+* 🏆 **National Achievements:** Secured CSIR-NET (JRF) in Physics with an AIR of 90, and qualified GATE in both Mathematics (AIR 278) and Physics (AIR 333).

 <hr style="border: 1px solid #30363d;">